falue/ESP32-AP/README.md

 0. if any platformio scripts are running, kill all of them
 1. platformio plugin > "Upload Filesystem Image" (updates website in `/data`)
 2. platformio plugin > "Upload and Monitor" (updates code in `/src` and shows monitoring log)

+For debugging the website part, open `/data` in a new IDE window and start a development server there.
+Otherwise the absolute paths won't work while developing.